thanhntm/ckeditor5/docs/builds/guides/frameworks/overview.md

 When checking how to integrate CKEditor 5 with your framework you can follow these steps:

-1. Check whether an [official integration](#official-integrations) exists.
+1. **Check whether an [official integration](#official-integrations) exists.**

-	There are two official integrations so far – for {@link react React} and for {@link angular Angular 2+}.
+	There are two official integrations so far – for {@link builds/guides/frameworks/react React} and for {@link builds/guides/frameworks/angular Angular 2+}.
-2. If not, search for community-driven integrations.
-Most of them are available on [npm](https://www.npmjs.com/).
+2. **If not, search for community-driven integrations.** Most of them are available on [npm](https://www.npmjs.com/).
-3. If not, write your own integration for CKEditor 5.
+3. **If none exists, integrate CKEditor 5 with your framework yourself.**

-	CKEditor 5 exposes a {@link basic-api rich JavaScript API} which you can use to {@link basic-api#creating-an-editor create} and {@link basic-api#interacting-with-the-editor control it}.
+	CKEditor 5 exposes a {@link builds/guides/integration/basic-api rich JavaScript API} which you can use to {@link builds/guides/integration/basic-api#creating-an-editor create} and {@link builds/guides/integration/basic-api#interacting-with-the-editor control it}.

 ## Official integrations

 There are two official integrations so far:

-* {@link react CKEditor 5 component for React}
+* {@link builds/guides/frameworks/react CKEditor 5 component for React}
-* {@link angular CKEditor 5 component for Angular 2+}
+* {@link builds/guides/frameworks/angular CKEditor 5 component for Angular 2+}

-Refer to their documentation in order to
+Refer to their documentation to learn how to use them.

 ## Compatibility with Electron